AnujRajput9/Bank-Management-System/README.md

 # Bank-Management-System
-It is basic bank system in it include all functionality of bank  .
-This code is written in c++ using turboc .it uses satic memory  location .
+It is basic bank system in it include all functionality of bank like credit card ,online payament (Only functionality).
+This code is written in c++ using turboc.
+It uses satic memory  location.
+This is my first year project.